mafradb/academic-kickstart/content/home/accomplishments.md

   date_start = "2019-07-01"
   date_end = ""
   description = """
-  The Teaching Assistant Excellence Prize is awarded to the top teaching assistant by the Department of Economics once every school year.
+  Awarded to the top teaching assistant by the Department of Economics once every school year.
   """

 [[item]]